The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Playing songs

-That, to me, is the best reasons to consider learning on your own.
+That, to me, is the best reason to consider learning on your own.
 You dictate your pace, and you decide when you move on to something new.

 The idea of the totally self-taught guitarist is somewhat of a myth.
 We all learn from somebody, even if just by listening to the music of guitarists who came before us.